ddaawwiidd/noiseMixer/README.md

-# 🎛️ NoiseMixer — Generative Mandala Engine
+# 🎛️ NoiseMixer — Generative Mandala & Particle Globe Visual Engine

-NoiseMixer is a web-based generative art instrument that creates evolving **dot-based mandalas** from the centre of the screen outward.
+NoiseMixer is a web-based generative art instrument that lets you mix algorithmic visuals in real time.
-The UI is minimal, allowing the user to “mix” the visual growth in real time using a set of intuitive sliders.
+You can switch between:
+- 2D Mode → evolving mandala built from noise-driven rings and slices
+- 3D Mode → particle globe made from thousands of orbiting dots

+Both modes react to your Mixer controls, palettes, and energy dynamics.
+NoiseMixer is designed as a tiny VJ tool, creative playground, and a foundation for future algorithmic art experiments.

 You can capture still frames or record live video directly from the canvas.